kvl5517/Prework/README.md

 ## Notes

-Everything went successful while implementing the code by following the guide, however, after a few times of restarting the simulator the Tap Gesture Recognizer stopped working, at first I thought this is caused by misckling something in the program as I'm not familiar with Xcode itself.
-However, the issue still remains after building a new project.

-The workaround was to switch between simulating devices, after switching from 12 Pro to 11 Pro Max the Recognizer started working again without any changes in the code itself.
+Everything went successful while implementing the code by following the guide, however, after a few tries of restarting the simulator the Tap Gesture Recognizer stopped working, same issue still remains after creating a new project.
+The workaround was to switch between simulating devices, after switching from iPhone 12 Pro to 11 Pro Max the Recognizer started working again without changing the context in the code.

-The other issue I faced was I couldn't get the slider to work with the Tip Control to show the current Tip Percentage as this is the first time I code using Xcode, I'll be finding videos online to learn how to develop a better software using Xcode than the one I completed here.
+I wanted to try out some of the optional features, however, I couldn't get the slider to work with the Tip Control to show the current Tip Percentage after numerous tries, so decided not to include it.
+I'll be finding videos online to learn how to develop a better software using Xcode than the one I completed here.

 ## License